phR0ze/oneup/api/README.md

    ```bash
    $ sqlx::migrate!().run(&pool).await?;
    ```

+## User Management

+### Passwords
+User passwords are concatenated with a random generated salt then hashed and both the salt the the final hash are stored for later validation by the system during login.
+This means that user passwords are never stored directly and have the extra layer of protection that the salt provides.

+Additionally passwords can be created and deleted but never updated which removes a level of complexity and attack surface.

 ## Testing
 In order to consider the API stable enough for self-hosted running my goal is: